GramAddict/docs/configuration.md

   --hashtag-likers-recent hashtag1 [hashtag2 ...]
         list of hashtags in recent results with whose likers you want to interact

+  --posts-from-file posts.txt
+        provide the path to a text file of posts that should be interacted with.
+        Presently, this will only like posts.
+More actions coming in the future.
+        Useful for engagement groups.

   --likes-count 2-4
         number of likes for each interacted user, 2 by default.
 It can be a number (e.g. 2) or a range (e.g. 2-4)